billsanto/simple_message/README.md

    7. On the same page, OAuth & Permissions, look at the OAuth Tokens for Your Workspace section and click [Install to Workspace].
 This option was not available before you added the scopes in the previous steps.
    8. You will see a page requesting permission for the app to access the workspace.
 Click [Allow].
    9. Now you can look in your Slack desktop app and see the app you created under the Apps section in the left frame.
    10. Back on the Slack API webpage, under the OAuth Tokens for your Workspace section, you will see a long token like xxxx-12345678912-12345678912-xxxxxxxxxxxxxxxxxxx with a [Copy] button to the right.
-Copy it to your clipboard,
+Copy it to your clipboard.
 2. Create an environment variable with any name and assign your copied OAuth token to it.
 Alternately, you could hard code the token into your own code every time you need it, though for obvious reasons this is not recommended.
 (How to set environment variables in [Windows](https://itsiti.com/how-to-set-environment-variables-in-windows-server/) using sysdm.cpl and in [OS X](https://phoenixnap.com/kb/set-environment-variable-mac))
 3. Go to your Slack desktop app and select the workspace.
 Right-click on the channel that should receive messages (or create a test channel first and then right-click it).
 Select 'Open channel details'.
 4. At the very bottom of the dialog box you will see a Channel ID.
 Copy it to the clipboard.